olulesi/sei-project-1/README.md

 #### Automatic Movement

-To start I set a time interval method that makes the current shape move consistently down one row.
+To start, I set a time interval method that makes the current shape move consistently down one row.

-However for the automatic movement not to break the game it needs to be moving to check if it can move to the next position with every keypress and interval.
+However, for the automatic movement not to break the game it needs to be moving to check if it can move to the next position with every keypress and interval.

-Therefore I created a try move function where it:
+Therefore, I created a try move function where it:

 * Has an arguement variable called change to indicate if the current position has changed due to key press left or right or rotation change.
 * Updates the current position to the new position which is where it wants to move to.